lyteword/chspurgeon-tod/volume-3/psalm-73.md

 **Verse 28.** *To draw near to God.* To draw near to God,

-1\.A man should make his peace with God, in and through the Mediator Jesus Christ; for, until once that be done, a man must be said to be far from God, and there is a partition wall standing betwixt God and him.
+1\.
+A man should make his peace with God, in and through the Mediator Jesus Christ; for, until once that be done, a man must be said to be far from God, and there is a partition wall standing betwixt God and him.
 It is the same with that advice given by Eliphaz to Job: *"Acquaint now thyself with him, and be at peace: thereby good shall come unto thee, "* Job 22:21.
 Be friends with God, and all shall be well with you.

-2\.It is to seek more after communion and fellowship with God, and to pursue after intimacy and familiarity with him; and to have more of his blessed company with us in our ordinary walk and conversation; according to that word, "Blessed is the people that know the joyful sound: they shall walk, O Lord, in the light of thy countenance, "Ps 89:15.
+2\.
+It is to seek more after communion and fellowship with God, and to pursue after intimacy and familiarity with him; and to have more of his blessed company with us in our ordinary walk and conversation; according to that word, "Blessed is the people that know the joyful sound: they shall walk, O Lord, in the light of thy countenance, "Ps 89:15.

-3\.As it stands here in the text, it is the expression of one who hath made up his peace already, and is on good terms with God; and doth differ a little from what the words absolutely imply; and so we may take it thus,
+3\.
+As it stands here in the text, it is the expression of one who hath made up his peace already, and is on good terms with God; and doth differ a little from what the words absolutely imply; and so we may take it thus,

 (a) It implies the confirming or making sure our interest in God, and so it supposes the man's peace to be made with God; for, whoever be the author of this Psalm, it supposes he has made his peace; and, therefore, in the following words it is subjoined, *I have put my trust in the Lord,* etc.; that is, I have trusted my soul unto God, and made my peace with him through a mediator.
 It is *good,* whatever comes, it is always *good* to be *near to God,* that way, and to be made sure in him.